 2. Minimum requirements for appointment, tenure and promotion

-The doctoral degree in the area which the individual teaches is the normal prerequisite to appointment at the rank of (tenure-track) Assistant Professor and above.
-This qualification includes individuals holding the JD degree who teach business law or legal environment of business and individual who teach taxation holding (1) LLM (in Taxation) / CPA, or (2) JD with an accounting master's degree.
-Candidates who have completed all of the work for the doctorate except the dissertation and have made substantial progress on the dissertation may be considered for appointment as assistant professors.
+The doctoral degree in the area within which the individual teaches is the normal prerequisite to appointment at the rank of (tenure-track) Assistant Professor and above.
+This qualification includes individuals holding the JD degree who teach business law or legal environment of business and individuals who teach taxation holding (1) LLM (in Taxation) / CPA, or (2) JD with an accounting master's degree.
+Candidates who have completed all of the work for the doctorate except the dissertation and have made substantial progress on the dissertation may be considered for appointment as Assistant Professors.

 i.
-For consideration for tenure, normally five years of full-time experience at the rank of Assistant Professor or higher, three of which will have been at Washburn, are required.
+To be considered for tenure, normally five years of full-time experience at the rank of Assistant Professor or higher, three of which will have been at Washburn, are required.
 Consideration of a petition for tenure will occur no later than in the sixth year of full-time service at Washburn University.

 ii.
-For promotion to the rank of Associate Professor, five years of full-time teaching experience, including three years of full-time service after the attainment of the appropriate doctoral (or equivalent) degree, are normally required.
+To be considered for promotion to the rank of Associate Professor, five years of full-time teaching experience, including three years of full-time service after the attainment of the appropriate doctoral (or equivalent) degree, are required.

 iii.
-For promotion to the rank of Full Professor, ten years of full-time service , including at least three years of service as an Associate Professor, are normally required.
+To be considered for promotion to the rank of Full Professor, ten years of service, including at least three years of service as an Associate Professor, are normally required.

 A faculty member may petition for early consideration for tenure and/or promotion.
 Deferral or denial of a petition at any time is not prejudicial toward consideration in subsequent years.

 Individual members of the faculty are responsible for